wschaef/goes-architecture/architecture.md

     - **Massive Scalability:** Cloud Storage is designed to handle petabytes or even exabytes of data, making it well-suited for storing and serving vast amounts of media content.
     - **Object Storage:** Media files are typically stored as objects, and Cloud Storage provides a simple and scalable object storage interface, aligning perfectly with this requirement.
     - **High Performance:** Cloud Storage offers various storage classes with different performance characteristics, allowing for a balance between cost and performance based on specific access patterns.
-    - **Global Accessibility:** Media content often needs to be accessed from various locations, and Cloud Storage's global network ensures fast access to your media data from anywhere in the world.
+    - **Global Accessibility:** Media content often needs to be accessed from various locations, and Cloud Storage's global network ensures fast access to media data from anywhere in the world.
     - **Integration with other GCP services:** Cloud Storage integrates seamlessly with other GCP services like Cloud CDN for content delivery, Cloud Vision API for image analysis, and Transcoder API for video processing.
 This allows for building a complete media management and delivery pipeline on GCP.
 - **Additional Considerations:**
     - **Storage Classes:** Choosing the appropriate storage class (Standard, Nearline, Coldline, Archive) based on access patterns and cost considerations is crucial.